 In June 2008, we completed the acquisition of BizAps.
 The consideration for the acquisition is an initial payment of \$9.7 million and a contingent earn-out consideration of up to \$9.0 million to be calculated based on the performance and results of operations of BizAps for its fiscal years ending June 30, 2009 and 2010 payable in July 2010.
 We paid the initial \$9.7 million payment from cash generated from operating activities and existing cash and cash equivalents.
 Consequent to the satisfaction of certain performance obligations for the 12-month period ended June 30, 2009, we have paid an earn-out consideration of \$1.1 million from our existing cash and cash equivalents.
 Such amount is recorded as an addition to goodwill.
-On June 6, 2010, we entered into an amendment to the acquisition agreement with the sellers, pursuant to which, except for the earn-out payable based on the sellers' introductions to us of parties interested in contracting with us for BPO business, we settled the earn-out consideration for all other performance obligations for the period ending on June 30, 2010 at \$0.4 million, which is payable subject to the fulfillment of certain conditions by July 2010.
+On June 6, 2010, we entered into an amendment to the acquisition agreement with the sellers, pursuant to which, except for the earn-out consideration for all other performance obligations for the period ending on June 30, 2010 at \$0.4 million, which is payable subject to the fulfillment of certain conditions by July 2010.